UPPMAX/UPPMAX-documentation/docs/cluster_guides/disk_storage_guide.md

 - Temporary virtual filesystem

-Users have access to shared network storage on various cluster file systems, and backup home directories and some project storages to tape.
+Users have access to shared network storage on various cluster file systems, and backup home directories and some project storage to tape.

 ## How much of my quota do I use?